 - The ruler of J&K Hari Singh was a Hindu but the majority in his state were Muslims.
 He had hoped to remain independent since he would lose his monarchical power if he joined a democratic India.

 - Hari Singh had also signed a standstill agreement with Pakistan which would render trade, communications and travel unhindered.
 There was no agreement with India.

 - There were tremendous law and order problem in the state.
-The invaders were looting, burning houses and raping women in the valley.
-They acquired parts of northern Kashmir in the process.
+They acquired parts of north Kashmir in the process.
 On 26 October, 11000 people in Baramullah were killed by the invaders.
-Hari Singh desperately requested armed intervention from India in order to calm the situation and suppress the invasion.
+Hari Singh requested armed intervention from India in order to calm the situation and suppress the invasion.
 On the same day, he fled Srinagar and arrived at Jammu where he was met by V P Menon, Jawaharlal Nehru’s representative.
 He was told that India cannot send troops unless it was Indian territory.

 - There the Instrument of Accession was signed by Hari Singh and J&K acceded to India.
 The Indian army airlifted its troops to Kashmir on 27 October and stopped the invaders within two weeks.
 The National Conference also supported the Indian army in driving out the Pashtuns.

 - However, Pakistan refused to recognise the Instrument of Accession and soon the first Kashmir War started.
 Pakistani and rebel forces tried to push all the way into Jammu.

 - Instead of pushing back the invaders all the way, the matter was taken to the UN in 1948 on the advice of Lord Mountbatten.